-No, I am against all identities whether it's about you being gay, man, woman, whatever, the whole identity capture process, which is what we go through psychologically when we make such a claim, is fundamentally all about being fearful, tightly grasping, socially posturing like an over performing semi-member, a joiner.
+No, I am against all identities whether it's about you being gay, man, woman, whatever, the whole identity capture process, which is what we go through psychologically when we make such a claim, is fundamentally all about being fearful, tightly grasping, socially posturing like an over-performing semi-member, a joiner.
 False, false!

 Your true identity is distinction-inclusive, non-finite.
 You are, and have the right to be treated as, a divine spark from heaven.
 You have no business occluding that brightness with some attachment game that prevents you seeing your true nature.

-Blogs are repulsive, to me, being, imagine it, a Time! sequence of what may randomly occur to click-bait writers as clickable at the time.
+Blogs are repulsive, to me, being, imagine it, a time sequence (Time!
+Feh!) of what may randomly occur to click-bait writers as clickable at the time.
 Historians may be interested in blogs as historical data, and current readers may indeed click the bait, but it is increasingly and painfully evident that clicking some bait brings no improvement in your understanding, yourself, or the world.
 Really, the internet, which is to say, all this technological support for learning and intellectual growth, was suddenly made available to the entire world beyond the university library customer and now what we get is cat videos and intellectual mush.
 Really?